ggayliye/Lab2_ECE6780EmbeddedSys_SR24/README.md

 Plug in your STM32F072 Discovery Microcontroller to your computer. <br>
 Click "Flash" -> "Download" from the top menu.
 Test it on your STM32F072 Discovery Microcontroller.

 Thank you for evaluating this project and providing feedback. <br>

 Have a wonderful day!

 # Consulted Peers:
 N/A

+# Caution/Warnings

+* Never use any sort of delay within an interrupt handler!
+Handler functions should perform<br>
+work quickly and then return—the HAL delay functions will deadlock within an interrupt with <br>
+the same or higher priority than the SysTick.

 # Examples of Good Software Practice (GSP)
 <pre><ins>DRY</ins> :</pre>